okv/east/README.md

 alternatively you could install it locally

-## Usage
+## Cli usage

-go to project dir and run
+At your project dir run

 ```sh
 east init